ka9q/ka9q-radio/README.md

 modes, including AM, SSB, CW and a raw IQ mode intended mainly for use by other programs.

-Previous versions of ka9q-radio had separate programs (e.g., *airspyd*) for talking to several makes of SDR front end hardware and generated an I/Q multicast stream for *radiod*.
+Previous versions (before mid-2023) of ka9q-radio had separate programs (e.g., *airspyd*) for talking to several makes of SDR front end hardware and generated an I/Q multicast stream for *radiod*.
 Because of performance problems, code and configuration complexity and general lack of